Aaron98990/ways-of-the-game/reckless.md

 ## Jumps at / charge / push / trip

 An American football style charge into an opponent will always be a caution or send-off, especially when its made when the ball is no longer in playing distance.
 I call it the bulldozing into an opponent.
+Sometimes, the bulldozing happens on accident like when a player is completely focused on the ball - it is still a caution.

 - [Example 1](https://youtu.be/Zxnn7GNixcQ?t=678) / [Example 2](https://youtu.be/GBHiiU8lekE?t=420) / [Example 3](https://youtu.be/7cZpV_ZAfzw) / [Example 4](https://youtu.be/vR3DpyYTH2k)